coleman-m/bitbucket-api-challenge/README.md

 ### Part 2:

-~~For the second part, we would like you to send your code into that same repository.~~
+For the second part, we would like you to send your code into that same repository.
-There were issues with access to the repo.
-Ignore this step.

 ### Part 3:

-Finally, rewrite your solution in C#
+Finally, rewrite the solution in C#.